 I stand behind Livestrong as well.
 I can easily separate Lance Armstrong the man from Livestrong, the foundation he began.

-One thing I can say with the utmost certainty is that the free YMCA Livestrong exercise program for cancer survivors was a genuine gift for me which I was (and still am) very grateful to have received.
-Every other cancer survivor participant I have spoken with has said the same.
+One thing I can say with certainty is that the free YMCA Livestrong exercise program for cancer survivors was a genuine gift that I was very grateful to have received.
+Every cancer survivor participant I have spoken with has said the same.

 The Livestrong program recognizes this knock down that the body takes following a diagnosis, but not in a condescending let’s feel sorry for the cancer people kind of way.